 Prerequisites:

-Film/TV majors: Sight & Sound Filmmaking and one more Sight & Sound of your choice, Production Safety & Set Protocol (FMTV-UT 101) For Tisch Film majors in the cinematography concentration: It is suggested that you participate in Prague after taking Camera I.
+Film/TV majors: Sight & Sound Filmmaking (FMTV-UT 43) and one more Sight & Sound of your choice (FMTV-UT 51, FMTV-UT 80), Production Safety & Set Protocol (FMTV-UT 101).
+No exceptions will be made for the prerequisites.
+Prerequisites will not be waived.
+For Tisch Film majors in the cinematography concentration: It is suggested that you participate in Prague after taking Camera I.

-NYU and Visiting students: Fundamentals of Digital Filmmaking (OART-UT 560) and Fundamentals of Digital Filmmaking II (OART-UT 561) or college level experience in film production.
-Production Safety & Set Protocol (FMTV-UT 101) or equivalent.
+NYU Students: Fundamentals of Digital Filmmaking (OART-UT 560) and Fundamentals of Digital Filmmaking II (OART-UT 561) and Production Safety & Set Protocol (FMTV-UT 101).